NYPL-Simplified/circulation-patron-web/README.md

 });
 ```

+## Developing

+We use [Next.js](https://nextjs.org/) as our react framework.
+This handles build configuration as well as server management, providing simple APIs to allow server-rendering or even static-rendering.

+### Links and Routing

+- When creating links using `<Link>`, you don't need to worry about whether it is for a single or multi-library route config.
+Write the `as` and `href` like you would if the package only supported one-library setups, and the `<Link>` will prepend `/[libraryId]` to your routes if need be.

 ## Deploying

 This repository includes a Dockerfile, and the master branch is built as an image in Docker Hub in the Hub repository [nypl/patron-web](https://hub.docker.com/r/nypl/patron-web).
 You can deploy the application simply by running the image from Docker Hub.